Birds of North Carolina:

 Piedmont Summer resident, with stragglers into winter.
 In summer, generally common to at least locally very common, over the region, presumably slightly less numerous in the foothills.
 Rare in early winter, mainly in the eastern and southern portions, but very few likely survive the winter.
 Mainly late Mar to late Sep, though many records into early Jan.
 Peak counts: 394, Jordan Lake spring count, 7 May 2000.

 Mountains Summer resident.
 Fairly common in lower elevations, at least in broad valleys below 2,500 feet; uncommon to fairly common to about 3,500 feet; rare to 4,000 feet.
 Mainly late Mar to mid-Sep.
 One midwinter record -- one seen and photographed at Lake Junaluska (Haywood), 15 Dec 2016 and again 5-11 Jan 2017.
-Another was notable at Mills River Park (Henderson) on 31 Dec 2019.
+Another was notable at Mills River Park (Henderson) on 31 Dec 2019, as was one in far northern Watauga, where photographed at Boone on 15 Dec 2023.
 Peak counts:

 Finding Tips None needed.